 "I'll reset the test."

 We bounced along a dirt road to Piggs Peak, then followed Havelock Mine overhead-haulage-cableway over the mountains to Barbeton, back in SA...
-Beyond Sabie and Pilgrims Rest, Jane hit a rock in the middle of the road...
+Beyond Sabie and Pilgrims Rest, Katherine hit a rock in the middle of the road...

 At Blyde River Canyon lookout, an oil-trail spoored mom's Mini.
 Cracked sump - empty.
 I asked a white motorist to call Graskop AA to send a tow-truck.
-Jane and I looked at Three Rondavels mountain.
+Katherine and I looked at Three Rondavels mountain.
 AA tow truck didn't arrive...

 We coasted to a holiday-resort, where an Afrikaner manager put us up, free.
-At a whites-only restaurant, Jane flirted with a Swazi waiter.
+At a whites-only restaurant, Katherine flirted with a Swazi waiter.
 "Don't get starry-eyed with blacks," I said.
 "They're not like Europeans or Poms.
 You could be raped."

 "Don't be a Twit."

 I mended the sump with Pratleys Putty, then we drifted down Abel Erasmus Pass, beyond north-end of the Drakensberg into lowveld.
 By the time we reached stifling Phalaborwa, I'd been called, "Twit," six times.
-Jane hadn't washed since Swaziland.
+Katherine hadn't washed since Swaziland.

 In whites-only Kruger Park we viewed wildlife...
 The Mini grated.
 "Watch out for lions!"
 I said, stopping the Mini, and looking at the engine.
 "An engine-mounting has broken."
-Jane peered at the bush, while I hammered a wooden tent-peg between radiator and bodywork.
+Katherine peered at the bush, while I hammered a wooden tent-peg between radiator and bodywork.
 The peg supported the engine, lessening grating.

 At a bullfight in LM Bullring, horses galloped round the ring, tiring Bull, riders stabbing spears into Bull's shoulders.
 Eight Portuguese men stood in line, behind each other, Big Bloke in front, shouting at Bull.
 Bull charged.
 Just before impact, Big Bloke leapt onto Bull's head, between horns, grabbing Bull round its neck, his team grabbing Bull by the tail, slowing it down.
 Bull charged repeatedly, and eight men reprised.
 Crowd roared.
 Bull snorted, hoofing sand.